szczurek-lab/SIEVE_benchmark_pipeline/README.md

    - For the key `[configFiles][SIEVE_simulator]`, a configuration file for the data simulator [SIEVE_simulator](https://github.com/szczurek-lab/SIEVE_simulator) should be specified.
 Those simulated scenarios used in the SIEVE paper are listed in `simulation_configs/`.
 For details, check the paper.

-2. In `run/run.sh`, users can set a few things, e.g., the name of the conda environment containing snakemake (by default, `snake`), the number of cores to use and their ranges, etc.
+2. In `run/run.sh`, users can set a few things, e.g., the name of the conda environment containing snakemake (by default, `snake`), the number of cores to use and their ranges, etc. If you plan to use docker, please skip this step.

-### Advanced configuration
+### Advanced configuration (Yet unsuporrted for docker)

 Since SiFit requires a large amount of memory even working on a small dataset, the framework supports running SiFit alone on another server (referred to as `the remote server`) with the help of git.
 For this to work, a few things should be noted and configured: